-The goal of this task is to develop one or more charging products which meet the minimum requirements originally outlined in Section II.B.1 of the solicitation manual.
+The goal of this task is to integrate one or more charging products which meet the minimum requirements outlined in Section II.B.1 of the solicitation manual.
+Specifically, work under this task will facilitate original equipment manufacturer (OEM and energy utility integration and interoperability with the Recipient's HES products.